Characters

 Invitation

-We go back to the story’s ‘present time’ in 1989.
-The Dreamer is having yet another rough emotional night, which has become a reoccurring event for him ever since the passing of The Rose.
-To ease the pain and get in a better mood he enters a bar to drink while trying to reconnect with that voice of The Rose again, whispering out loud while trying to speak to her.
+We return to the story’s present time—1989.
+The Dreamer is having yet another rough emotional night, something that has become a recurring event ever since the passing of The Rose.
+To ease the pain and lift his mood, he enters a bar to drink, trying to reconnect with The Rose’s voice once more, whispering out loud as if speaking to her.

-Hearing The Dreamer’s mourning, an old man approaches him and gets to know about The Dreamers situation.
-This man, The Illusionist, patiently listens to The Dreamer’s story and offers him a solution.
-He hands him over a music box, supposed to be a key to enter a world where she could be found.
-The Illusionist says that the box contains a melody that he created, simply named “The Lullaby”.
-He tells The Dreamer that by listening to this song, it will make him transcend to another dimension where she can be found.
-It is a world where everything is created based on the listeners dreams and inner desires.
+Hearing The Dreamer’s mourning, an old man approaches him and learns about The Dreamer’s situation.
+This man, The Illusionist, listens patiently to The Dreamer’s story and offers him a solution.
+He hands him a music box, said to be a key to a world where she could be found.
+The Illusionist explains that the box contains a melody he created, simply named “The Lullaby.”
+He tells The Dreamer that by listening to this song, he will transcend to another dimension—a world where everything is shaped by the listener’s dreams and deepest desires.

-The Illusionist, being very old, offers to not only lend the box but to give it away to The Dreamer.
-In return, he asks The Dreamer the favor of keeping up his work, although he doesn’t fully understand what The Illusionist means.
-The Dreamer, skeptic yet desperate, makes up his mind and accepts the gift.
+The Illusionist, being very old, offers not just to lend the box, but to give it to The Dreamer.
+In return, he asks The Dreamer to continue his work, though The Dreamer doesn’t fully understand what he means.
+Skeptical, yet desperate, The Dreamer decides to accept the gift.

-The rain starts to pour down as The Dreamer is taking a cab back home.
-Once home, he lays down on his bed with the box next to him.
+The rain starts pouring as The Dreamer takes a cab back home.
+Once there, he lays down on his bed with the box next to him.
 He opens the box and closes his eyes…

 The Lullaby